Provenance & Integrity Framework

 ML engineering leads

 Less time spent debating data risk; faster approvals; fewer “can we ship this?” escalations.
-Proteus reduces uncertainty so teams can focus on modeling and evaluation.
+Proteus reduces uncertainty so teams can focus on modeling, evaluation, and iteration.

 Legal & compliance teams

-Documentation that reads like due diligence: traceability, integrity verification, and a clear chain of custody.
-Proteus makes the dataset easier to defend internally and externally.
+Documentation that reads like diligence: traceability, integrity verification, and a clear chain of custody.
+Proteus makes datasets easier to evaluate and defend internally.

 Security & governance reviewers

-Tamper-evident delivery and verifiable manifests support controlled distribution, internal tracking, and repeatable verification in enterprise environments.
+Verifiable manifests and tamper-evident delivery support controlled distribution, internal governance, and repeatable verification in enterprise environments.

 Product & executive stakeholders

-Clear risk posture and defensibility reduces “headline risk.”
-Proteus makes it easier to justify using high-fidelity audio data in commercial products.
+A clearer risk posture reduces “headline risk.”
+Proteus makes it easier to justify using high-fidelity audio data in commercial products and deployments.

 Researchers & publication workflows